bagdadiemre/contact-form-management-system_react-nodejs/README.md

 ### Frontend Setup

 1. Clone the repository to your local machine.
-2. Navigate to the `contact-form-management-system` directory.
+2. Navigate to the `frontend` directory.
 3. Run `npm install` to install dependencies.
 4. Run `npm start` to start the development server.
 5. Access the frontend at http://localhost:3000/.